linode/docs/docs/guides/tools-reference/tools/how-to-use-gtop/index.md

 ## What is gtop?

 [Gtop](https://github.com/aksakalli/gtop) is a graphical system monitoring dashboard for your terminal.
 Gtop displays your system's memory, CPU, and disk usage at a glance in an easy-to-read visual layout.
-Alongside tha information, you get a list of running processes with statistics about their CPU, and memory consumption.
+Alongside that information, you get a list of running processes with statistics about their CPU, and memory consumption.

 ### gtop vs. htop